North Korean Human Rights Act of 2004: Reauthorization

 Although there were criticisms about the pace of the executive branch implementation of the original law; the small number of resettlements of North Korean refugees and the slow processing of such refugees overseas, H.R.
 5834 The North Korean Human Rights Reauthorization Act was presented to the President on September 26, 2008 and was signed into effect on October 7, 2008.

 The primary focus of the bill is to increase the United States' involvement in the assistance of North Korean refugees.
 The bill mentions several observations specifically regarding the minimal amount of progress that has taken place since the passage of the North Korean Human Rights Act 2004.
 The NKHRA was extended in 2008 highlighting the full-time position of the U.S. Special Envoy for North Korean Human Rights Issues.
-Julie Turner is the current Special Envoy who was appointed in October 2023.
+Julie Turner, the previous Special Envoy appointed in October 2023, served in the position until January 2025.
+The seat has remained vacant since.
 In 2012, NKHRA was extended until 2017 reaffirming China to halt repatriation of North Koreans.
 In its findings, Congress wrote that resettlement of North Koreans in the U.S. has risen and that they hope to make their resettlement program for North Koreans stronger.